uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/data_types/int8.rst

 - :math:`\operatorname{s32\_to\_f32}()` converts an `int8` value to
   `f32` with potential rounding.
 This conversion is typically necessary to apply `f32` scaling factors.

-.. todo: put precomputing output_scales as a remark/optimization, in a
-    separate note/sub-section.

-Note that in order to perform the operation, one doesn't need to know the exact scaling factors for all the tensors; it is enough to know only the `output\_scale`.
-The library utilizes this fact: a user needs to provide only this one extra parameter to the convolution primitive (see the :ref:`output_scaling-label` section below).

 Per-Channel Scaling